-To assist in the performance of the above and to ensure that it is provided with unbiased, objective input, the Executive Compensation Committee has elected to retain the services of an outside independent compensation consulting firm.
-The Executive Compensation Committee considers the compensation practices and levels paid by major nation-wide companies.
+To assist in the performance of the above and to ensure that it is provided with unbiased, objective input, the Executive Compensation Committee has elected to retain the services of an outside independent compensation practices and levels paid by major nationwide companies.
 To ensure compensation components and levels are aligned with Enova's diverse activities, a comprehensive study was conducted in 1996 by the outside consultant.
-The study analyzed and compared Enova compensation practices and levels to those of the nation-wide, multi-industry comparison group including other utility holding companies.
-The Executive Compensation Committee believes that by taking into account the compensation practices of other comparative utility holding companies as well as major nation-wide non-utility companies, it can best determine the level of compensation necessary to attract, retain and motivate its executives.
+The study analyzed and compared Enova compensation practices and levels to those of the nationwide, multi-industry comparison group including other utility holding companies.
+The Executive Compensation Committee believes that by taking into account the compensation practices of other comparative utility holding companies as well as major nationwide nonutility companies, it can best determine the level of compensation consultant provided 1997 comparative information and made recommendations to the Executive

+Compensation Committee accordingly.
 In addition, the Executive Compensation Committee reviews economic and comparative compensation surveys compiled and provided by the Human Resources Division of SDG&E.